biowpn/bioweapon/_posts/2023-10-05-type-sequence-factory-pattern.md

 It's all good, and I doubt it'll take 5 minutes.

 But, suddenly it starts to rain heavily and the elevator breaks.
 You have to unfortunately stay in the office for a bit longer.
-You need to skill some time anyway, so you stare at the code, and start thinking:
+You need to kill some time anyway, so you stare at the code, and start thinking:

 **What can be done to improve the code?** What can you do now to make life easier for the future you?

 ## Analysis of the Solution

-As we can see, there is high proportion of of boilerplate.
+As we can see, there is high proportion of boilerplate.
-The only new information of each block of code is the dinosaur name.
+The only new information of each code block is the dinosaur name.
 Everything else just repeats themselves:
-- The variable `name`
 - String comparison `==`
 - `std::make_unique`

-Any of the above can change as the requirements change in the future:
+Any of the above are subject to change in business requirements:
-- The variable `name` is renamed
 - Case-insensitive string comparison
 - Returning `shared_ptr` instead
 - Additional arguments to constructor